Bergmann89/xsd-parser/examples/README.md

 Short example that shows how to assign custom defined names to the generated types.

+# custom_renderer

+Example that explains how to implement user defined renderers.
+This is useful if you want to generate additional structures from the already parsed and interpreted schema.

 # read_write

 A more complex example.